onShowcase/EducationPolicies/socialmedia.md

 #### Must (required)
 * All children must be made aware a photo/video is being taken prior to doing so.
-*	For safety, we have our own 'photo word' which must be said at all times before a photo is taken.
-This word is iconic to our school and is used to ensure all children know a photo is going to be taken.
-Our photo word is __“Swan”__.
+*	For safety, we have our own 'capture word' which must be said at all times before a photo or video is taken.
+This word is iconic to our school and is used to ensure all children know a photo or video is going to be taken.
+Our word is __“Swan”__.
 *	There must not be any media taken of a single, identifiable child.
 *	There must not be any media or videos taken which contain a child with identifiable features, such as name badges, drawers with names on etc.
 *	Audio contained within a video must not contain identifiable children's names.

 #### Should (recommended)
 *	Children should be shown the photo after it is taken.
-*	Photos should either contain no children or groups of 3-6 children.
+*	Photos should either contain no children or groups of 3-6 children, avoiding taking individual children where possible.
-* Employees should be aware that photos posted online may be resized by the platform they are uploaded to, and so should ensure that when they take a photo they consider what they photo would appear like it if is cropped either at the sides or the bottom.
+* Employees should be aware that photos posted online may be resized by the platform they are uploaded to and so should consider what their photo would appear like if it is cropped either at the sides or the bottom.
-* Employees should ensure they consider the backdrop to the photo or video they are taking, ensuring it is tidy and respectable.
+* Employees should ensure they consider the backdrop of the photo or video they are taking, ensuring it is tidy, respectable and doesn't show the school in a negative light.

 #### May (optional)
-* Employees may experiment with artistic shots which may show show class work or events in more detail as opposed to a standard portrait.
+* Employees may experiment with artistic photos, including close-ups and editing using image editing apps.

 ### Posting to Social Media